Posted on Leave a comment

 The Challenge

 Their web designer set to work and recommended that they add a blog to show their expertise.
-I’d got to know Andreea Lake, one of the management team, thanks to my networking habit and she got in touch.
+I’d got to know Andreea Lake, one of the management team, thanks to my networking habit, and she got in touch.
 There was one big challenge – we only had three days to act before the web developer went on holiday for a month.
-Thankfully Andreea had loads of great ideas for the kind of posts they needed and their branding and customer knowledge was strong.
+Thankfully, Andreea had loads of great ideas for the kind of posts they needed, and their branding and customer knowledge were strong.